Surgical First Assistant Program (Minnesota)

-Students spend time in the Multidisciplinary Simulation Center and human anatomy lab and clinical time in the surgical suites of Mayo Clinic Hospital — Rochester as well as same-day surgical suites in the Gonda Building.
+Students spend time in the Multidisciplinary Simulation Center and human anatomy lab, as well as clinical time in the surgical suites of Mayo Clinic Hospital — Rochester and the same-day surgical suites in the Gonda Building.

 Graduation and certification

-During the Surgical First Assistant Program, the classroom portion of the program includes four-hour days, three days a week.
+During the Surgical First Assistant Program, the classroom portion of the program typically includes four-hour days, three days a week.
 Days and times vary based on availability of faculty and space.

-During the clinical portion, students are expected to be present from the start through the completion of certain surgical procedures, which may run longer than a standard eight-hour day.
-Students are required to complete an entire surgical procedure, which means the potential for a few days of more than 10 hours.
-The schedule is variable based on cases listed in the surgical suite and time available for students to present their cases.
+During the clinical portion, students are expected to be present from the start through the completion of certain surgical procedures, which may run longer than a standard eight-hour day, meaning there is a potential for a 10-hour day.
+The schedule is variable, based on cases listed in the surgical suite.

 Students are not expected to work a long day and then return early the following morning.
 Flexibility in scheduling ensures all students receive adequate rest and time off.